cleanCoder1999/cleanCoder1999.github.io/index.md

 I am glad to see you reached my personal website.

 Let me briefly introduce myself, as well as you to my homepage.
-My name is Lucas Müllner and I just graduated from the secondary technical college in Salzburg.
+My name is Lucas Müllner (engl.
+Lucas Muellner) and I just graduated from the secondary technical college in Salzburg.
 My main goal is to improve myself and grow as figure in as many areas as possible.
 I have always been fascinated by different disciplines of science like maths or physics.
 During my education I figured out that I am very interested in computer science, especially software development.

 Besides I am about to launch my first online shop with a friend of mine.
 There is still a lot to overcome but we are confident and doing our best to get this thing running.
 We will appreciate it and be very grateful, if you check it out.